Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 # Finding Bowtie2

-How would you look for it?
+How would you look for this on the cluster?

 # Creating Bowtie2 index